eth-hci-course/hci-project-hci21-group-06/README.md

 move on to the shop, find and equit theme X, then buy and equip theme Y

 #### Apparatus
-We use the app running on a laptop in the webbrowser.
-As it is a phone app, we use the Iphone X preset from the devtools of any common browser.
-The participant is seated at the table.
+We use the app running on a phone.
+The easiest way to do this is having the server running on a laptop and opening the local network page in any phone browser while on the same network.
+After scrolling a bit to make the adressbar disappear, this should work and interact exactly the same as any native app for our purposes.

 #### Preliminary protocol
 [preliminary protocol](Deliverables/Study/Preliminary%20Study%20protocol%20G06.pdf)